mqtt2go/mqtt2go.github.io/dev/mqtt2go-commands.md

 ```
 <p align="justify">
 The <strong>timestamp</strong> defines the datetime of the event sent within the message.
 It is in Unix format.
-The <strong>type</strong> defines what information should be expected in the <strong>value</strong> key-pair.
+The <strong>type</strong> defines what information should be expected in the <strong>value</strong> field.
 It can be any of the command types defined in the sections <a href="./mqtt2go-objects#object-commands">Objects MQTT Commands</a> and <a href="./mqtt2go-controllers#controller-commands">Controllers MQTT Commands</a>.
 For example, if the <strong>command_type_value</strong> contains <strong>set</strong>, a value of simple commands such as <strong>on</strong> can be expected.
 Id addition, if <strong>command_type_value</strong> contains a <strong>color</strong> keyword, the value should contain an array, which describes the HSB information needed to set up the chosen color.<br>
-Based on previous examples, the <strong>value</strong> key-pair can contain either a simple command such as <strong>on, off</strong> and similar, or more advanced commands represented by an array (i.e., the array for HSB information for setting the light color).
+Based on previous examples, the <strong>value</strong> field can contain either a simple command such as <strong>on, off</strong> and similar, or more advanced commands represented by an array (i.e., the array for RGB information for setting the light color).
 </p>

-The general query commands that are common for all devices are as follows:
+The general query commands that are common for all devices are identified by the **query_command** and defined as follows:

 * A topic used for controlling the **on/off** status of the device (below, the on example is shown):